BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_transitique_MONTRAC/README.md

 	- open the file *CMakeLists.txt*, comment the lines 21, 22 and 23 using the character "#" and save (they correspond to the creation of the executable files)

 9. **In ~/.../Working_Folder_Montrac/ros_ws/ :**
-	- catkin_make
+	- $ catkin_make

 10. **Return to the file *CMakeLists.txt* of the package automates**
 	- uncomment the lines 21, 22 and 23 and save
 	- in ~/.../Working_Folder_Montrac/ros_ws/ :
 	- $ catkin_make (a red line should appear which means that the executable have been created)
-	- repeat this step for all the other packages that you have commented (commande, commande_locale and communication)
+	- repeat this step for all the other packages that you have commented (in this ordre :communication, commande_locale and commande)

+	- if you encounter errors like : no such file or directory #include "automates/Entrees.h" , go to ~/.../Working_Folder_Montrac/ros_ws/devel/include/automates (for this file), copy Entrees.h and paste it in the folder "src" of the package that is causing problem
+	- then in every programme of the package, every time you find #include "automates/Entrees.h" replace it by #include "Entrees.h"

+ 	- if you have another of this errors, you can find all the files.h that you will need in ~/.../Working_Folder_Montrac/ros_ws/devel/include/